Fania/hakyll.fania.uk/posts/2018-4-19-pamatamap.md

 I have now finished the map for my PhD thesis.

-It is handwritten svg code (based on a design originally created in Inkscape).
+It's handwritten svg code (based on a design originally created in Inkscape).